It’s a question we all must contend with: how do we waste less food at home?

 So how do we make sure those foods that end up in the back of our fridge make it onto our plates?
 Becoming more conscientious about how we buy, store, and prepare our food can have a major impact on how much we waste.

 Let’s take a look at some tips to better plan, store, and eat our foods.

 - Remixing leftovers – Making sure you eat your leftovers can help reduce clutter and waste.
-Whether you meal-prepped for the week or have leftovers from a restaurant, start by labeling the containers to keep track of how long you’ve had them.
+Whether you meal-prepped for the week or have leftovers from a restaurant, start by labeling the containers with a date to keep track of how long you’ve had them.
 Having a ready-made meal in the freezer for a later date can help on a busy night or make for a great grab-and-go lunch.

 For more ways to reduce food waste and transform your fridge, visit https://savethefood.com/ to change the way you think about food.